Adding USB drive to Ubuntu Server for Docker Containers to use. Server running on a Mac Mini 2012 16Gb ram, 1Tb SSD Drive & 1Tb USB

 - Replace

-with the IP address of your Ubuntu Server.
+your-server-ipwith the IP address of your Ubuntu Server.

 4.2 Update the Download Directory in Transmission Settings